 We'll assume that you're buying the iPad Pro with the separate Apple Smart Keyboard Folio, so you can type at full speed when you need to without obscuring the screen, reducing one of the differences between the two.

 So let's go through the iPad Pro vs MacBook Air head-to-head, to make sure you get the mobile workstation that helps you work faster and get your creativity onto the screen.
+ALready got one?
+You'll be wanting to protect it with either the best MacBook Air cases available or the best iPad Pro cases.

 iPad Pro vs MacBook Air: Display